World building bible series. Part 1.

 If you create a world that isn’t relatable or doesn’t have the basics for character life and survival, like: food, oxygen, resources, accommodation, transport, other life forms, then you will alienate your readers.

 World building comes down to writer’s choice and motivation.
-It also depends if the writer wants to pump out quick novels to try to make money or if the writer wants her books to live in the memories of readers for ever.
+It also depends if you want to pump out quick novels to try to make money or if you want your books to live in the memories of readers for ever.